by Tammy Taylor

 *contains affiliate links

 Then I cut those pumpkins into chunks that would fit into a covered black enamelware pan.
-I was able to squeeze an amazing amount of pumpkin into that one pan!
+An amazing amount of pumpkin was squeezed into that one pan!

 By the time I got the pumpkin prepared and got it into the solar oven it was just past noon.
-The cloud cover kept the oven from getting as hot as it could with more sun but the internal temperatures still quickly shot up to over 200 degrees and stayed pretty consistent from then on.
+The cloud cover kept the oven from getting as hot as it could with more sun.
+But the internal temperatures still quickly shot up to over 200 degrees and stayed pretty consistent from then on.
 I allowed the oven to stay out for about 6 hrs due to the reduced sun exposure before I brought my pan of pumpkin into the house to see if it was cooked through.
-A quick prick with a fork confirmed I was ready to go.
+A quick prick of the pumpkin flesh with a fork confirmed I was ready to go.

 I let the pumpkin cool a bit and then I scooped the cooked pumpkin flesh from the tough skin and placed the pumpkin in a large metal bowl.
 When all the pumpkin was removed I used my stick blender to puree the pumpkin since my blender is

-Now that my pumpkin is pureed I measured it into 2-cup servings and placed those measured portions into plastic sandwich bags, then placed them in my freezer.
+Now that my pumpkin is pureed I measured it into 2-cup servings.
+I placed those measured portions into plastic sandwich bags, then placed them in my freezer.
 After they are frozen solid I move those sandwich bags into a gallon freezer bag and label ‘2-CUPS PUMPKIN PUREE‘ with the date and place it all back into my freezer.

 Now when I’m in the mood to make my favorite pumpkin granola I pull out one of these pre-measured bags of puree the night before and place it in my fridge.
 The next day the puree will thawed and I can proceed with my granola recipe as usual.
-I love that I’m able to grow this important & healthy ingredient right here in my own garden, producing no waste to go to the landfill.
+I love that I’m able to grow this important & healthy ingredient right here in my own garden.
+I love that using it produces no waste to go to the landfill.
 And I’ve even been able to cook the pumpkin using no purchased energy and with no heat added to the house.
 Now that’s what I call a win/win!

 You can see our other SOLAR cooking articles here